janbiedermann/up/README.md

 ## Introduction

 This is currently mainly a technical demonstration, demonstrating the speed of the Opal Ruby implementation employing Node and UWebSocketJs as runtime.
-Its not yet a generic, all purpose Reck server, but good for further experimentation, research and open for improvement.
+Its not yet a generic, all purpose Rack server, but good for further experimentation, research and open for improvement.

 ## Getting started